 Question 5: A is the answer.
 The Pilgrims came to America to escape religious persecution.

-Question 6: The correct answer is B. Thankgiving is celebrated on the fourth Thursday of November each year in the U.S. Here are the Thanksgiving dates for the next few years.
+Question 6: The correct answer is B. Thanksgiving is celebrated on the fourth Thursday of November each year in the U.S.

 Question 7: It's answer B!
 The Pilgrims landed first at Provincetown on the tip of Cape Cod before moving on to Plymouth, Massachusetts, where they established their permanent settlement.
 That's why the Pilgrim Monument is in Provincetown.